howisonlab/softcite-dataset/docs/secondDay.md

     If it doesn't, double check that you changed "Plain Text" to Turtle, check that you don't have empty lines between the code you pasted into snippets.cson, and check that your indentation matches the examples.
 Be sure to save snippets.cson after any changes and before testing.
 Ask for help if you still have trouble.

 1. If your text appeared, you can close the mySnippet file.
-Right click on the file in the file tree on the left and delete it.
+Right click on the file in the file tree and delete it.

 ## Set up Keybinding
 There is one more keyboard shortcut you need to set up.
 Follow these instructions to enable the time/date keybinding: